 - ¼ Tsp Salt

-- In a medium size bowl, combine beans, hominy, tomatoes, pepper, onion, cilantro and jalapeno.
+- In a medium size bowl, combine the black beans, hominy, tomatoes, pepper, onion, cilantro and jalapeño.

 - In a small bowl, whisk together lime juice, honey, oil, cumin and salt.